rajinder-yadav/dm-css/README.md

 ### Visibility

 Hide or show an element without affecting layout.
-Other displayed element will not get re-positioned.
+Other displayed elements will not get re-positioned.

 |Notation|Visibility|
 |-|-|